Menthalion/FateProvidence/README.md

 - ###### Overcome

-  Introduce an already existing fact / extra from supplies.
+  Introduce an already existing target from supplies.
 Extra or lacking shifts influence price, quality or time.

 - ###### Create an advantage